 “The needs have been increasing,” explains Kate Clavijo, senior program officer at PCF about this latest round of grants.
 “We conducted interviews with community leaders and through a survey identified nonprofits that have the relationships and ability to deliver important assistance right now.”

 Recent funding went to both new grantees and organizations that previously received grants this year but demonstrated the ability to deliver critical services to help with vital needs.
 Here’s just a few of the 40 organizations that received funding in October.
-(Click here for a full list of 2020 recipients.)
+List of 2020 recipients.